image

 Key benefits of using a framework

-Implementing a project management framework offers several advantages:
+Following a project management framework provides several benefits:

-• Simplification: Complex projects become more manageable when broken down into smaller, well-defined tasks.
+• Simplification: Larger and more complex projects are simplified when broken into a set of smaller, well-defined tasks.

 Choosing the right project management framework